 - Have completed at least two semesters and have at least one semester remaining of their undergraduate education by the start of the summer program.

-- Be a documented U.S. citizen or non-citizen national, or permanent resident in possession of an alien registration receipt card (I-551) or other legal document of such status at the time of application.
+- Be a documented U.S. citizen or non-citizen national, or permanent resident in possession of an alien registration receipt card (I-551) or another legal document of such status at the time of application.
 International citizens studying in the United States with an F-1 Visa are not eligible for the SR-EIP.
-Individuals seeking asylum or refugees are not eligible.
+Individuals seeking asylum or refugees are not eligible